-When Net-Scan is enabled, a Network scan option becomes available in the scan group selection.
-To select Network Scan, repeatedly press F followed by OS/GS until 'NETWK' is displayed.
+When Net-Scan is enabled, a new Network scan option becomes available on the OS/GS key.
+To select the Network Scan option, press the MENU key followed by the OS/GS key to cycle through the available scan groups until 'NETWK' is displayed.
+The radio is now in the Network Scan mode.

-Programming Channels into Net-Scan
+Programming channels into Net-Scan.

 All radios in your Net-Scan group must have the same channels programmed into their Net-Scan memory.
 Your radio's Net-Scan memory has already been factory programmed with 43 of the available 80 channels.
-The remaining 37 channels, which consist of the 32 repeater input/output channels, 2 telemetry channels and 3 guardband channels, have not been included to minimise the risk of interference to other services on these channels.
+The remaining 37 channels, which consist of the 32 repeater input/output channels, 2 telemetry channels and 3 guard-band channels, have not been included to minimise the risk of interference to other services on these channels